marketstorm/wordpress-plugin/README.md

 5) On Wordpress in the Settings -> Marketstorm menu, enter the Matomo Container ID for the website and press Save

 ![Wordpress Settings](/docs/wordpress_settings.png)

+6) If needed, the plugin update check can be triggered using the Update hyperlink in the Wordpress Plugin List.

+## Important Notes
+- The Container ID stored by the plugin will not persist upon deactivation
+- If the Container ID is left blank, no code will be injected.